-Moreover, the concept of “plain view” or “plain smell” may not always work in the Bay Area.
+Moreover, the concept of “plain view” or “plain smell” may not always work in the California.
 Considering that marijuana is legal for recreational use, smell tactics are not as effective for detecting marijuana use.

 An experienced attorney will understand how to use these gaps in procedure to effectively fight for the rights of those accused of DUI marijuana charges.

 If you or someone you know has been charged with driving under the influence of marijuana, alcohol, or any other substance, speaking with an experienced attorney is imperative.